The 6 Dos and Don’ts of Successful Home Staging

 DO minimize flaws and accentuate assets.

-Strategic staging choices can make smaller spaces seem bigger and dimly lit rooms seem brighter.
+To stage a house, a strategic staging choices can make your home seem bigger and dimly lit rooms seem brighter.
 Frame large windows to highlight them.
 Hang wall decor to cover up small imperfections.
 Place focal points to detract attention from less attractive elements.
 There’s a lot that can be done to improve your home’s perceived value without needing to remodel the entire house.
+Making thoughtful decisions about how you arrange the rooms can give the illusion that your home is more spacious and make poorly lit areas appear lighter.
+Draw attention to large windows by putting frames around them.
+Use wall decorations to mask any minor flaws.
+Create focal points to divert attention away from less appealing features.
+There are numerous ways to enhance the perceived worth of your home look without having to completely renovate it.

 DON’T forget about the home’s exterior.

 First impressions definitely count.
-There’s no point to having an immaculate interior if no one walks through the front door to look at it.
-Entice potential buyers with a clean exterior and inviting entranceway.
+There's no point in having an immaculate interior if no one walks through the front door to look at it.
+To stage your home effectively, entice potential buyers with a clean exterior and inviting entranceway.
+Making a good first impression is essential.
+It is pointless to have a flawless inside if nobody comes in through the main entrance to see it.
+Attract potential customers by maintaining a tidy outside and a welcoming entrance.

 DO think about curb appeal.

 Good curb appeal makes people curious about what the interior looks like.
-Relatively minor adjustments like roof repairs, repainting the walls, cleaning the driveway, and tidying the front yard can make a world of difference.
+To make your home look more inviting, relatively minor adjustments like roof repairs, repainting the walls, cleaning the driveway, and tidying the front yard can make a world of difference.
 No landscape artist required.
 And now you’re much more likely to get prospective buyers to take a look inside.

 DON’T go it alone.